orstewar/ist346-content/labs/C.md

 1. Is the ischool website host online?
 Type this to ping the server 4 times:
 `PS ist346-labs\lab-C> ping -n 4 ischool.syr.edu`
 In the response you will each reply.
-In the reply it gives you a response time in milliseonds.
+In the reply it gives you a response time in milliseconds.
 It also gives you a summary of how long the request and response took round-trip.
 This is a good indicator of how fast and reliable the network is between you and the host.
 1. Let's ping the IP address `1.2.3.4`, which I'm certain is not around:
 `PS ist346-labs\lab-C> ping -n 2 1.2.3.4`
 You will see that the requests time out.